iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 }
 ```

-Then, we extend the functionality of `ConversationService.java`:
+Then we will extend the functionality of `ConversationService.java` to allow retrieving conversations for the logged-in user:

 ```java
 @Service